If you’re a teacher, you probably understand what it’s like to work hard without earning a high salary.

 One of the easiest ways to start saving money is to make it automatic.
 For instance, if you have a Chime bank account, every time you use your Chime Visa® debit card, the transaction is rounded up to the nearest dollar.
 That rounded up amount is then deposited into a savings account.
 Cha-ching!

 It doesn’t stop there.
-As a Chime member, you can also start paying yourself first by earmarking 10% of each paycheck into your Savings account.
+As a Chime member, you can also start paying yourself first by earmarking a percentage of each paycheck into your Savings account.
 This is particularly important for teachers who are sometimes only paid for 21 pay periods.
 Other times, teachers get paid for 26 pay periods, even if they only work for nine months of the year, says Vicki Cook, a 29-year teaching veteran and co-founder of Women Who Money.

 “For those who struggle creating (and sticking to a budget), the 26 pay period option helps them receive a steady paycheck all summer long.
 If that isn’t an option, setting up a consistent auto-withdrawal from each paycheck to a separate summer savings account can work well,” says Cook.